 Mobility is regarded as essential to much of modern life but for some people it is not always easy to access.

-Tony is Freeborn Group Motability accredited specialist, helping users of the scheme choose a vehicle for which they qualify because they receive the Higher Rate Mobility Component (HRMC) of the Disability Living Allowance (DLA) or the War Pensioners' Mobility Supplement (WPMS).
+Tony is Wilmoths' Motability accredited specialist, helping users of the scheme choose a vehicle for which they qualify because they receive the Higher Rate Mobility Component (HRMC) of the Disability Living Allowance (DLA) or the War Pensioners' Mobility Supplement (WPMS).
 Vehicles are taxed, insured, and serviced as part of the leasing scheme.

 “Many people don’t recognise how good the scheme is and that you don’t have to be able to drive to qualify for a Motability lease car,” explains Tony.